liatrio/openo11y.dev/docs/human-systems/delivery-metrics/overview.md

 These metrics should be observed as a set; focusing on one metric inherently diminishes the value of others.
-Similarly, these metrics should not be the sole mechanism used to evaluate teams.
+Similarly, these metrics should not be the sole mechanism used for team self-evaluation.
 Instead, they are a mechanism to provide qualitative and quantitative [signals](https://github.com/cncf/tag-observability/blob/main/whitepaper.md#observability-signals) to teams that measure their delivery, culture, and joy against an opinionated